 Clinton County, New York

-Logging has been a part of the American economy since the early 1600s, when white settlers landed in Jamestown, however, things have changed quite a bit over the years.
+Logging has been a part of the American economy since the early 1600s when settlers landed in Jamestown, however, things have changed quite a bit over the years.

 Evolution of logging

 Rudimentary tools evolved into chainsaws, which have evolved in to sophisticated equipment that folks like Pat and Seana Remillard of Remillard Enterprises utilize today.